 An amplifier is required to connect speakers to your television.
 It can be used separately or integrated into powered speakers such as computer speakers.
 You can also use a home theater receiver or stereo amp with auxiliary audio inputs.

-You don’t need to spend a lot if you don’t have an amplifier or have only basic needs (like enough power for small speakers producing good sound quality).
+You don’t need to spend a lot if you don’t have an amplifier or have only basic needs (like enough power for small speakers producing good surround sound quality).

 Computer speakers can be used to connect to speakers on your TV.
 They are easy to use and affordable.
-Depending on your budget, you can choose from a full-fidelity speaker set with a subwoofer or an essential pair of stereo speakers.
+Depending on your budget, you can choose from a full-fidelity speaker system with a subwoofer or an essential pair of stereo speakers.

 You can easily use your existing home stereo receiver if you have it.
 Below I will cover each of these types.